Black hornbill

 The black hornbill (Anthracoceros malayanus) is a species of bird of the hornbill family Bucerotidae.
 It lives in Asia in Brunei Darussalam, Indonesia, Malaysia, Singapore, Thailand.

-The Black-casqued Hornbill has a selectiveness towards the environment and resources when it comes to reproduction.
+The species has a selectiveness towards the environment and resources when it comes to reproduction.
+It is a lowland specialist.
 This organism will only start breeding and nesting when there is a large supply of fruits available, and in trees of larger size.
 When there are limited resources available, and may curtail nesting for years when there is a low availability of fruits(4).